 George Mason University

 Freedom High School (FHS) is located in a suburban community in the Mid-Atlantic region with a culturally diverse student population.
 The school has been operational for over five years and continues to grow at an exceptionally high rate.
 Originally, the school was designed to accommodate 1500 students.
-However over the past three school years the school has seen the school population grow past its projected capacity.
+However, over the past three school years the school has seen the school population grow past its projected capacity.
 Table 1 provides a breakdown of the student growth over the past three years as reported on the 2011 Virginia Department of Education (VDOE) Annual School report card.

 Table 1